laz-aslam/CoVID--FREE-Premium-Resources/readme.md

 guardians, given that many children will be spending more time learning online.
 The multi- lingual kit includes a step-by-step guide for teaching children about online dangers such as cyberbullying, predators and inappropriate content.

+## Video Conference

+#### Tandem

+- [Tandem](https://tandem.chat/coronavirus) - Tandem is a virtual office for remote and distributed teams.
+Tandem becomes free for the next few months until further notice.

+#### Adobe

+- [Adobe Connect](https://blogs.adobe.com/adobeconnect/2020/03/adobe-connect-extending-support-in-the-wake-of-covid-19.html) - dobe Connect is a web conferencing software solution that helps individuals and small businesses to instantly communicate and collaborate through easy-to-use online access.
+Adobe Connect Pro Meeting is a tool for organizing meetings and seminars over the network in real-time.
+It allows users to hold presentations, share files, stream audio and video.
+######
+- Adobe Connect provides free 90-days access to their solution.
+The offer will last until July 1, 2020.
+Non-customers can now use Adobe Connect rooms with up to 25 participants for free — they sign up for a trial license between March 9 and July 1.
+The company also offers help to customers who would like to expand their current licenses due to a higher workload because of going remote unexpectedly.

+#### CafeX

+- [Challo](https://www.cafex.com/) - Challo is a cloud solution for video conferencing developed by CafeX Communications.
+It provides a secure space where people can meet online in HD videos, chat with each other, and bring all the right content together to move the business forward.
+Challo is free until July 1, 2020.

+#### Cisco

+- [Webex](https://help.webex.com/en-us/n80v1rcb/Cisco-Webex-Available-Free-in-These-Countries-COVID-19-Response) - Cisco has extended features for the Webex Meetings and Webex Teams products worldwide for free for the next 90 days.
+The extra features include unlimited usage, toll dial-in, and the support of up to 100 participants.

+#### GoToMeeting

+- [GoToMeeting](https://blog.logmein.com/2020/03/09/the-benefits-and-advantages-of-working-from-home-during-the-coronavirus-outbreak/) - GoToMeeting is a web service created by LogMeIn.
+The software is designed for web conferencing and remote desktop sharing.
+It also allows users to chat with other people over the Internet in real-time.
+LogMeIn is offering Emergency Remote Work Kits.
+These kits will provide existing customers and individuals in specific industries an extended 90-day free trial of their remote work products, including GoToMeeting.

+#### Google

+- [Hangouts](https://cloud.google.com/blog/products/g-suite/helping-businesses-and-schools-stay-connected-in-response-to-coronavirus) - Google Hangouts is instant messaging and video conferencing software.
+Google Hangouts Meet is an app for high-quality video conferencing.
+You can join meetings in Meet by invitation, but a complete set of features is available only when connected through a G Suite account.
+Google is providing free access to advanced Hangouts Meet video conferencing features to all G Suite customers across the world.
+This includes up to 250 participants per call, live streaming for up to 100,000 viewers per domain, and the ability to record meetings and save them to Google Drive.
+The offer lasts until July 1, 2020.

+#### Krisp

+[Krisp.ai](https://krisp.ai/blog/covid19-response/) - Krisp.ai is an AI-powered solution that mutes background noises and echoes during both the incoming and outgoing calls.
+The call participants can mute both their own background noises and the noises of other participants.
+Starting from March 17, 2020 and for the next six months, Krisp is giving its users 120 minutes of free noise cancellation per week.
+Additionally, Krisp Pro and Teams cut the price by 30%, so the new price is $40 per year and $5 per month.

+#### Loom

+- [Loom](https://www.loom.com/blog/coronavirus-response) - Loom is a video conferencing, screen sharing, and video recording platform, with such customers as HubSpot, Square, Uber, GrubHub, and LinkedIn.
+Between March 12, 2020 and July 1, 2020 the company will remove the recording limit from their Basic plan, give a 50% discount on Loom Pro, and extend all trials of Loom pro from 14 to 30 days.

+#### Zoom

+- [Zoom](https://blog.zoom.us/wordpress/2020/02/26/zoom-commitment-user-support-business-continuity-during-coronavirus-outbreak/) - Starting from February 26, 2020, holders of free Zoom licenses are getting access to advanced features.
+These include an unlimited number of video meetings with up to 100 participants, high-quality audio and video, online support, breakout rooms, and group chats.

+#### Pronto

+- [Pronto for Business](https://pronto.io/coronavirus/#prontobusiness) - Pronto is a tool that connects people via chat and video so that they can work efficiently from anywhere.
+It provides features such as automatic language translation, group messaging, and file sharing.
+During the coronavirus outbreak, Pronto for Business will be available for teams and teachers at no cost.
+To get access, you need to fill in a short form on their website.

+#### Discord

+- [Discord](https://blog.discordapp.com/helping-out-where-we-can-3a5fb7bac77a) - Discord is a video, voice and text chat.
+With new temporary extensions, users can share their screens within the server.
+Go Live - Screenshare is now temporarily upping the limit on Go Live to 50 people at a time, up from 10.

+#### Livestorm

+- [Livestorm](https://livestorm.co/blog/livestorm-and-covid-19/) - Livestorm is a video conferencing and webinar software that works directly from the browser, with no install required. -20% for 6 months on monthly webinars up to 1000 attendees.
+100% Free for meetings up to 8 people.

+#### Dialpad

+- [Dialpad](https://www.dialpad.com/going-remote/) - Dialpad is a cloud business communication platform that connects teams through voice, video, messages, and online meetings.
+Dialpad Talk Pro and UberConference Business free for a limited time to help company working away from the office in the coming weeks.

+#### Starleaf

+- [Starleaf](https://www.starleaf.com/resources/remote-working-hub/) - Starleaf provides voice and video conferencing systems for conference rooms and desktops, and software clients for mobile users.
+Online video meeting and messaging solutions available to everyone for free.

+#### Vidyard

+- [Vidyard](https://www.vidyard.com/press-releases/free-video-tools-during-covid-19/) - Secure video messaging solution available to all businesses for free.
+Includes live video conferencing, on-demand videos and video messages.

+#### Jamm

+- [Jamm](https://jammhq.typeform.com/to/m0mbZw) - Jamm is a voice and video collaboration tool for remote teams.
+4 months of free team access.

+#### TechSmith

+- [TechSmith](https://discover.techsmith.com/remote-techsmith/) - Free access and expanded usage of tools that help enable business continuity: temporary versions of TechSmith Snagit (screen recording tool), and TechSmith Video Review (asynchronous collaboration platform).
+After the end of June 2020 these versions will expire and users will be invited to switch to our normal trial versions.
+TechSmith Relay (online video collaboration environment), Video Review, will support increased usage with no charge.

+#### MeetFox

+- [MeetFox](https://meetfox.com/en/) - MeetFox is a tool for 1-on-1 video meetings.
+MeetFox is free for 60 days with code REMOTEWORK.

+#### Lifesize

+- [Lifesize](https://pages.get.lifesize.com/remote-work-with-lifesize/) - Lifesize is a video and audio telecommunications company which provides high definition videoconferencing endpoints and accessories, touchscreen conference room phones and a cloud-based video collaboration platform.
+Lifesize is currently offering 6 months free for a video conferencing service to any organization, business, NGO or government agency in more than 100 countries.

+#### Panopto

+- [Panopto](https://www.panopto.com/about/news/panopto-adds-automatic-recording-and-sharing-of-recurring-zoom-meetings-offers-businesses-universities-colleges-and-schools-unlimited-complimentary-panopto-enterprise-for-three-months/) - Panopto is an online video platform for businesses & universities.
+Easily create, host, search, share, and stream videos across your organization.
+For three months, organizations new to Panopto may use Panopto Cloud at no cost to capture and stream unlimited amounts of video.
+Also, Panopto has launched a new workflow that helps administrators and instructors automatically record and intelligently share recurring Zoom Video Communications meetings with attendees or students.

 ## CoVID-19